An algorithm to find ribbon disks for alternating knots: Intermediate forms and escapees

-The results of this escapee search are summarised in Table~\ref{EscapeesTable}, which includes for each crossing range: the number of escapee candidates; the number of escapees identified, and the numbers of bands required for these.
+The results of this escapee search are summarised in Table~\ref{EscapeesTable}, which includes for each crossing range up to 21x: the number of Goeritz-bifactorizable prime alternating knots not identified as ribbon by the Algorithm; the number of these obstructed from sliceness; the number of true candidates thus remaining; the number of escapees identified, with the numbers of bands required for these; and the number of knots whose sliceness remained unresolved.
 A few remarks regarding the escapees and the searches for them are in order: first, the Algorithm is not known to fail on any alternating knot requiring just one band to split to an unlink.
-While this is inherent in the search outlined above, other escapee searches, the results of which are captured by those of the search described above, only identified escapees requiring at least two bands, as well.
-Second, some escape bands on an alternating knot of 19 crossings or fewer can result in an intermediate 2-component link for an algorithmically ribbon knot of 20 crossings or more, whose intermediate forms might not be among our 1,918 targets.
-Indeed, at 18 crossings, exactly 51 of the 82 escapees are identified only due to the presence of intermediate links for algorithmically ribbon 19-crossing knots---thus, we expect that additional escapees, particularly at 19 crossings, remain unidentified in this search.\footnote{Work has commenced applying the Algorithm to the almost 200 million prime alternating knots of 20 crossings, and this has so far yielded another six escapees even at 18 crossings; the results of this work will be reported when it completes.} Finally, \emph{non-hyperbolic} intermediate 2-component links are inherently missed during this search, so potential additional escapees for which escape bands produce one of these (but no hyperbolic targets) will be missed.
-The remedy for this is a fundamentally different knot-identification method not relying solely on hyperbolic geometry.
+While this is inherent in the search outlined above, other escapee searches (all results of which are captured by the search described above) only identified escapees requiring at least two bands, as well.
+Second, some escape bands on an alternating knot of $n$ crossings can result in an intermediate 2-component link for an algorithmically ribbon knot having strictly more than $n$ crossings, whose intermediate forms might not be among our 22,477 targets.
+Indeed: two escapees at 17x are identified \emph{only} due to intermediate forms resulting from algorithmically ribbon knots of 21 crossings.
+Finally, \emph{non-hyperbolic} intermediate 2-component links are inherently missed during this search, so potential additional escapees would be missed should escape bands produce only intermediate forms that are non-hyperbolic; the remedy for this is a fundamentally different knot-identification method not relying solely on hyperbolic geometry.

+In sum, this resolves the sliceness of all but 3,276 of the over 1.2 billion prime alternating knots to 21 crossings.
+Details including diagrams of unresolved knots are available from \url{www.klo-software.net/ribbondisks}.
+As of the time of publication, no prime alternating knots of 21 crossings or fewer are known to be slice that are not identified either by the Algorithm or the escapee search; it is expected that a number of these 3,276 will be escapees requiring intermediate forms resulting from AR knots at 22 crossings or more.
+Further work on identifying ribbon disks for these knots or obstructing their sliceness in some manner continues.